The Mindset Shift

 |---|---|

-| Asks one question | Gives a detailed brief |
+| Asks one vague question | Gives a clear brief |

-| Reads the answer | Iterates until it's right |
+| Takes the first answer | Improves it until it fits |

-| Tries tools randomly | Maintains a curated stack |
+| Tries tools randomly | Keeps a few trusted tools |

 What You'll Be Able to Do by the End